aws-samples/serverless-patterns/lambda-microvms-kiro-code-reviewer/README.md

-# AWS Lambda MicroVMs — Sandboxed AI Code Reviewer with Kiro
+# Sandboxed AI Code Reviewer with Kiro on AWS Lambda MicroVMs

 This sample deploys a **Kiro-powered AI code reviewer** running inside an AWS Lambda MicroVM.
 It uses Kiro in headless mode to review pull requests on CodeCommit, posting structured feedback directly as PR comments.